-It can take up to twelve (12) weeks for resistant lesions to disappear, and it is necessary to persevere with the treatment.
+Be patient and consistent.
+It can take up to twelve (12) weeks for resistant lesions to disappear, so it is necessary to persevere with the treatment.

-1) Soak the affected site in warm water and pat dry.
+Start with clean skin, soak the affected area in warm water, and then pat dry.

-3) Apply some Vaseline on the normal skin surrounding the affected site.
+Apply some Vaseline® on the normal skin surrounding the affected site.

-4) Using the applicator provided, carefully apply a few drops of Salactol to the lesion, allowing each drop to dry before applying the next one.
+Using the applicator provided, carefully apply a few drops of Salactol Wart Paint to the lesion, allowing each drop to dry before applying the next one.
 Take care to localise the application to the affected area.

-Not to be used on or near the face, intertriginous or anogenital regions or by diabetics or individuals with impaired peripheral blood circulation.
+Not to be used on or near the face, intertriginous region (where two skin areas touch or rub together) or anogenital region (near the anus or genitals) or by diabetics or individuals with impaired peripheral blood circulation.

-Not to be used on moles, birthmarks, hairy warts or on any other skin lesions for which Salactol is not indicated.
+Not to be used on moles, birthmarks, hairy warts or on any other skin lesions for which Salactol Wart Paint is not indicated.

 Keep away from the eyes and mucous membranes.

-The gel should be applied carefully to the wart, verruca, corn or callus only, to avoid possible irritation of surrounding normal skin.
+Salactol Wart Paint should be applied carefully to the wart, verruca, corn or callus only, to avoid possible irritation of the surrounding normal skin.

 Some mild, transient irritation may be expected, but in cases of more severe or persistent pain/irritation, the treatment should be suspended and/or discontinued.

-Salactol may be irritant in certain patients, which in rare instances may appear as a temporary blemish on the skin.
+Salactol Wart Paint may be an irritant to certain users, which in rare instances could cause a temporary blemish on the skin.